 Oddsmakers expected Holm to fall victim in a similar fashion, pricing her at a +830 underdog.
 It was quickly apparent that her boxing skills were far superior, lighting Rousey up on the feet in the first round.
 She continued with that momentum in round 2, setting up a highlight reel head kick.

 A $100 bet on Holly Holm to beat Ronda Rousey would have made a $830 betting profit.

 Can UFC fighters bet?

 Yes.
-As long as fighters are not risking the integrity of the UFC, they can place bets.
-That means they can bet on themselves to win, but not to lose as that would be match-fixing.
-Justin Jaynes famously bet his entire purse (25k USD) on himself (+140) to beat Charles Rosa.
+As long as they do not risk the integrity of the UFC, they can place bets.
+That means they can bet on themselves to win, but obviously not to lose, as that would be match-fixing.
+Justin Jaynes famously bet his entire US$25,000 purse on himself (as a +140 underdog) to beat Charles Rosa.

 Unfortunately for Jaynes, he lost, meaning he competed in the Octagon that night for free.